steven-wolfman/ubc-term-finder/dev-story.md

 np
 ```

-`np` will help you work interactively through the publication process.
-It looks for issues that we don't even mention below, like looking for unpulled changes to your project.
+`np` will help you work interactively through the publication process, based on your local files.
+It looks for issues that we don't even mention below, like checking for unpulled changes to your project.

-OK, now to handle it ourselves instead!

 ### TODO: `prepublishOnly`